 The styling for this table was inspired originally by furniture seen in Harry Potter movies.
 I researched set design images from this movie series paying attention to leg and foot profiles.
 I also looked at workbench designs which included historic leg and foot forms.
 The resulting table design includes a bold foot, heavy timbers for the legs as well as a significant structure supporting the table top.
 This table can be disassembled for ease of moving.
 I need to tell you that this table is designed to fit in the dining room of my home.
 The top measures 72″ x 40″ and will accommodate eight adults, but seating will be just a little cozy.

 I consider this project to be an advanced skill level if for no other reason than the fact that dealing with large, heavy timbers can be challenging for many woodworkers.
-Plus, there are some challenging joinery in this table.
+Plus, there are some challenging joints in this table.
 Also, you will need a thickness planer to process some of the thicker components like the legs and table top.

-The plan is 20 pages in length and I am making the SketchUp model available free download.
+The plan is 20 pages in length and I am making the SketchUp model available as a free download.
 In this plan, I am for the first time using some rustic textures for the background of several images.

 The Plan and SketchUp Model Free